lauiii/TvetSystem/README.md

 - Add instructor grading UI, assessments, and reports (PDF/Excel export).
 - Add unit tests or simple integration checks for CSV parsing and DB inserts.

-If you want, I can continue implementing the admin dashboard, auth middleware, and the rest of the features (PHPMailer wiring, instructor/student dashboards).
-Tell me which part to prioritize next.